PSarapata/Moto_Crawler/README.md

 I am now working on documentation, therefore README will also undergo a large redecoration.
 If you are interested in the whole development process of MotoCrawler, have a read through Developer's Journal
 here: [MotoCrawler Dev Journal](https://github.com/PSarapata/Moto_Crawler/blob/main/dev_journal.txt)

+### Documentation, How-To?
+Once you've copied the code onto your machine, go into docs/ directory and open the index page in your browser.

+*If you're a Firefox user, open up your terminal window in ***docs/*** directory and execute the following:*

+`firefox _build/html/index.html`